Oral Cancer: Overview

 Can oral cancer be prevented?

-There is no sure way to prevent all oral and throat cancers.
-But you can control some
+There is no sure way to prevent all mouth and throat cancers.
+But you can control

 Quit using all types of tobacco

 Stay away from other people’s tobacco smoke (secondhand smoke)

 What are the symptoms of oral cancer?

 Oral cancer is often found because a person notices changes in their mouth.
 The symptoms